numanshaikh25/better-data-frontend-assignment/README.md

 ### `npm run storybook`

-Launches the storybook instance on the browser and allows to access it on [http://localhost:6006](http://localhost:6006)in your browser.
+Launches the storybook instance on the browser and allows to access it on [http://localhost:6006](http://localhost:6006) in your browser.

 ### `npm run build`